ATA Airlines (Iran)

-ATA Airlines (هواپیمایی آتا) is an Iranian airline based in Tabriz International Airport.
+ATA Airlines (هواپیمایی آتا) is an Iranian airline based at Tabriz International Airport, in northwestern Iran.
 It operates scheduled domestic and international services in the Middle East, as well as charter services.

 History

 The airline was established on 17 December 2008 and started scheduled operations in 2010 with services on domestic routes.
-Its first flight was performed on 31 December 2009 from Tabriz to Mashhad.
+It operated its first flight on 31 December 2009 from Tabriz to Mashhad.

-The airline's name translates to 'father' in Turkish and Azeri languages.
-Although the company has a logo similar to American airline American Trans Air, it bears no relationship to that firm.
+The airline's name translates to 'father' in Azerbaijani languages.
+Although the company has a logo similar to that of American airline American Trans Air, it bears no relationship to that carrier.